adamtrabold/music-slacker/PROJECT_SUMMARY.md

 ## Future Enhancements

 Ideas for v2.0:
-- Support for Deezer, SoundCloud, Bandcamp
+- Support for Deezer, SoundCloud
 - User preferences for which services to show
 - Analytics dashboard
 - Handle multiple links per message